 Adopt a multi-pronged patent strategy.
 We are pursuing a multi-pronged patent strategy by seeking intellectual property protection on several aspects of our products.
 Aspects we seek to protect include, among others, methods of use for certain known active pharmaceutical ingredients, formulation technologies incorporated into our products, and performance characteristics of our products in the human body.
 With respect to methods of use patents, we believe the therapeutic uses we target are new uses for these active ingredients and we have been issued patents directed to certain aspects of our new uses.
 For example, the invention of bedtime VLD CBP as a treatment for FM was novel and unexpected when our patents were filed in 2000.
 We are seeking additional patents to cover other new uses.
 For example, we filed a patent application seeking to protect the use of CBP in PTSD.
 With respect to formulation patents, we believe our products will be protected by patents that describe inventions of technology for making new formulations, which may include novel routes of delivery for the active ingredients.
-With respect to patents related to the performance characteristics of our products in the human body, we believe our products will be protected by patents that describe novel pharmacokinetic properties of the active ingredient, as well as of its active metabolites, at certain times after administration.
+With respect to patents that describe novel pharmacokinetic properties of the active ingredient, as well as of its active metabolites, at certain times after administration.
+For example, we filed a patent application seeking to protect by patents that describe novel pharmacokinetic properties of the active ingredient, as well as of its active metabolites, at certain times after administration.
+For example, we filed a patent application seeking to protect novel pharmacokinetic properties of the active ingredient, as well as of its active metabolites, at certain times after administration.
 For example, we filed a patent application seeking to protect novel pharmacokinetic properties of CBP as enabled by TNX-102 SL.

 Provide clear value propositions to third-party payors to merit reimbursement for our product candidates.
 We are designing our clinical development programs to demonstrate compelling competitive advantages to patients and prescribers and also to demonstrate value propositions to third-party payors.
 We believe TNX-102 SL might help in the management of FM by reducing pain and other symptoms, such as fatigue.
 In addition, primarily as a result of its lower dosage, we believe that bedtime treatment with TNX-102 SL will have fewer day time side-effects than off-label bedtime treatment with immediate-release CBP, or CBP IR.
 For FM, we believe an FDA-approved product would capture some of the off-label use of generic CBP.
 Because FDA approvals are based on objective data, we believe that third-party payors will provide reimbursement for an FDA approved product, even at a premium price relative to other drugs that are used off-label, such as CBP IR, tizanidine, baclofen, carisoprodol or metaxalone.
-For example, third-party payors reimburse the use of Lyrica® and Cymbalta® for FM despite the availability of off-label generic versions of drugs with similar mechanisms of action, for example, Neurontin® (gabapentin) and generic anti-depressants, respectively.
+For example, third-party payors reimburse the use of Lyrica and Cymbalta for FM despite the availability of off-label generic versions of drugs with similar mechanisms of action, for example, Neurontin® (gabapentin) and generic anti-depressants, respectively.